isauraAlmar/Personal/README.md

 ## Solution
 ### Architecture design

 In order to acomplich the  requirments for these project I decide to use michroservice architecture.
+It will give to the sistem some advantagie instead of using the ros.
+To implement the architecture I dicide tu use kafka and docker.

+#### Kafka

 #### Design for scalability